by Ramsey Margolis

 If you want food to be part of your daily meditation practice, I recommend starting with chocolate.
-As someone who appreciates good chocolate, in particular that made by the French chocolatier Valrhona, I believe you’ll enjoy it even more if you choose really good chocolate.
+As someone who appreciates good chocolate, in particular the chocolate that’s made by the French chocolatier Valrhona, I believe you’ll enjoy it even more if you choose really good chocolate.

 It’s up to you, of course.
-Whatever kind you do choose, imagine it’s the first piece of chocolate you’ve ever tasted, or perhaps also the very last piece.
+Whatever kind you do choose, think of it as the first piece of chocolate you’ve ever tasted, or perhaps the very last piece.

 • So, start with two or three deep breaths, bringing you right here, right now.

 • Think about the chocolate, appreciate it.
-Where was it made?
+Can you imagine the forest in which the trees grew the cocoa pods?
+Where was the chocolate manufactured?
 Examine what it’s made of and imagine what would the ingredients listed on the packet might look like in their natural environments.

 • Pause and become aware of how you feel.
 Are you feeling anxious, or naughty, or perhaps excited?

-• Slowly remove the chocolate from the packaging and spend a little time exploring it.
-Look at it, what odours do you notice, how does it feel to your fingers?
+• Slowly remove the chocolate from the packet and spend a little time exploring it.
+Look at it, what smells do you notice, how does it feel in your fingers?

 • Are you itching to take a bite?
 Wait!
 Break off a small bit but resist biting or chewing.
 How does it feel on the tongue, in your mouth?
 Become aware of texture, temperature.
 How does it taste?
 Bitter?
 Sweet?
 Creamy?
 Let it melt gently, moving it around with your tongue.